todthomson/intro-to-linux-dotnetcore-docker/Part1.md

 ## Configuring your new VM

-Now you have a new __powered off__ VM we want to update the configuration using some more-optimal defaults prior to installing Linux.
+You now have a new __powered off__ VM so we want to update the configuration using some "more-optimal" defaults prior to installing Linux.
 Click __settings__ to configure your new VM.

 ![9-powered-off](Part1/9-powered-off.png)